Last fact-checked: 20 May 2019

 Traveling to Mexico for dental care is a common occurrence these days for many Americans and Canadians who want to pay as much as 70% less than they do at home.
 This small town on the US-Mexican border has been welcoming visitors from north of the Border for years, and residents from Arizona, California and Texas think nothing of popping over the border for shopping, prescription drugs, optical and dental care.

-The gateway to Sonora, people here are open and friendly and there are miles of stunning countryside and wildlife around the area, as well as established destinations such as Rocky Point within easy reach.
+The gateway to the Mexican state of Sonora, people here are open and friendly and there are miles of stunning countryside and wildlife around the area, as well as established destinations such as Rocky Point within easy reach.

-For anyone who hasn’t got spare time to take a holiday for their dental care, border towns like Sonoyta are the solution – and booking with Dental Departures ensures you will find a dentist who has been quality-checked – so there is no need to worry whether your dentist is reliable.
+For anyone who hasn’t got spare time to take a holiday for their dental care, border towns like Sonoyta are the solution; booking with Dental Departures ensures you will find a dentist who has been quality-checked.

 Easy!
 You can get the same, if not better, quality dental care at one of our dentists in Sonoyta for around 70% less than you’d pay at home.